shengyongniu/rSeqTU/README.md

-# rSeqTU - a machine learning based R package for identification of bacterial transcriptional units
-These R scripts will be wrapped up as an R package.
-Users will be able to install this package from Bioconductor.

 ## Introduction
 A transcriptional unit (TU) is composed of one or multiple consecutive genes on the same strand of a bacterial genome.
 The genes within a TU are transcribed into a single mRNA to respond to specific